dtanglr/MindSweeper/README.md

 As a result of all this, I thought I would share this project to share the love for the good old `black screen white text`!
 Nb. other colour variations are available.

-To read more about the why I developed this code.
+To read more about why I developed this code.
 See the [motivations for this project](#motivation-for-this-project).

 ## Quick Start